Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 You also can’t use words that are reserved for licensed professionals.
 These vary by state, but some common examples are accountants, architects, attorneys, dentists, and engineers.

-For a full list of words restricted in Utah, please see this page: Utah Division of Corporations: Business Name Policies.
+For a full list of words restricted in Utah, please see the Utah Division of Corporations: Business Name Policies.

 Your Utah business name must be distinguishable (unique)